serut/meteor-coverage/README.md

 # meteor-coverage

 A meteor package that allows you to get the statement, line, function and branch coverage of Meteor project and package.
-This package uses the [istanbuljs/istanbul-api](https://github.com/istanbuljs/istanbul-api) package for coverage report and [meteorhacks:picker](https://github.com/meteorhacks/picker) for server side routing.
+This package uses the [istanbuljs/istanbul-api](https://github.com/istanbuljs/istanbul-api) package for coverage report.
 It's a debug only package, so it does not affect your production build.

 ## CI Platforms supported